Cris7777/MSiA423-Project-Repo/README.md

     + Descriptive Statistics
     + Skewness

-      Draw histograms for each attribute with numerical values.
-Some models require
+      Draw histograms for each attribute with numerical values to see the skewness.
+For models that require normal distribution

     + Influential Observations

   * Data Cleaning

       + NAs Removing

+         Remove observations having NA values for selected variables.

       + Duplicates Removing
       + Outliers Removing
       + Invalid Attributes Removing